Chinese Filipinos: Politics

 With the increasing number of Chinese with Philippine nationality, the number of political candidates of Chinese-Filipino descent also started to increase.
 The most significant change within Chinese Filipino political life would be the citizenship decree promulgated by former President Ferdinand Marcos which opened the gates for thousands of Chinese Filipinos to formally adopt Philippine citizenship.

 Chinese Filipino political participation largely began with the People Power Revolution of 1986 which toppled the Marcos dictatorship and ushered in the Aquino presidency.
 The Chinese have been known to vote in blocs in favor of political candidates who are favorable to the Chinese community.

 Important Philippine political leaders with Chinese ancestry include the current president Bongbong Marcos, and former presidents Rodrigo Duterte, Emilio Aguinaldo, Benigno Aquino III, Cory Aquino, Sergio Osmeña, Manuel Quezon and Ferdinand Marcos, former senators Nikki Coseteng, Alfredo Lim, Raul Roco, Panfilo Lacson, Vicente Yap Sotto, Vicente Sotto III and Roseller Lim, as well as several governors, congressmen and mayors throughout the Philippines.
 Many ambassadors and recent appointees to the presidential cabinet are also Chinese Filipinos like Arthur Yap, Jesse Robredo, Jose Yulo, Manuel Yan, Alberto Lim, Danilo Lim, Karl Chua and Bong Go.

-The late Cardinal Jaime Sin, the late Cardinal Rufino Santos and Cardinal Luis Antonio Tagle also have Chinese ancestry.
+The former Archbishop of Manila, Cardinals Jaime Sin, Rufino Santos and Luis Antonio Tagle also have Chinese ancestry.

 Society and culture

 Society

 The Chinese Filipino are mostly business owners and their life centers mostly in the family business.
 These mostly small or medium enterprises play a significant role in the Philippine economy.
 A handful of these entrepreneurs run large companies and are respected as some of the most prominent business tycoons in the Philippines.

 Chinese Filipinos attribute their success in business to frugality and hard work, Confucian values and their traditional Chinese customs and traditions.
 They are very business-minded and entrepreneurship is highly valued and encouraged among the young.
 Most Chinese Filipinos are urban dwellers.
 An estimated 50% of the Chinese Filipino live within Metro Manila, with the rest in the other major cities of the Philippines.
 In contrast with the Chinese mestizos, few Chinese are plantation owners.
-This is partly due to the fact that until recently when the Chinese Filipino became Filipino citizens, the law prohibited the non-citizens, which most Chinese were, from owning land.
+This is partly because until recently when the Chinese Filipino became Filipino citizens, the law prohibited the non-citizens, which most Chinese were, from owning land.